vlee2020/BootCampSpotUCI/06 - python-api-challenge/readme.md

 3. **Observation #3**:  There is no visible correlation between latitude with either wind speed or cloudiness.
 A third variable may need to be considered to determine correlation such as longitude.

 #### 3. *Noteworthy*
 - I was unable to retrieve my API keys consistently when my config file resided anywhere outside of the folders the respective jupyter notebooks were.
-Hence you will see the presence of the config file in both the WeatherPy and VacationPy folders.
+Although config file is now removed, they were called from the same folder as the respective jupyter notebooks.
 - There exists some miscellaneous checkpoint and cache file folders in both WeatherPy and VacationPy folders.
 Please ignore, next time I will implement GIT ignore so the files don't get pushed to this main repository.
 - Did not have opportunity to consider the full range of latitudes when I was retrieving the city data from the API to minimize bias in my dataset.
 Assuming I would define some lat and lon ranges and ensure I get equal city records in each section when I run my for loop.
 Also was unable to date stamp the outputted files and the chart title (dynamically?).
 Next time...